limengdu/IoT-For-Beginners/1-getting-started/lessons/4-connect-internet/README.md

 For a thermostat, measuring every few minutes is probably more than enough as temperatures don't change that often.
 If you only measure once a day then you could end up heating your house for nighttime temperatures in the middle of a sunny day, whereas if you measure every second you will have thousands of unnecessarily duplicated temperature measurements that will eat into the users' Internet speed and bandwidth (a problem for people with limited bandwidth plans), use more power which can be a problem for battery powered devices like remote sensors, and increase the cost of the providers cloud computing resources processing and storing them.

 If you are monitoring data around a piece of machinery in a factory that if it fails could cause catastrophic damage and millions of dollars in lost revenue, then measuring multiple times a second might be necessary.
 It's better to waste bandwidth than miss telemetry that indicates that a machine needs to be stopped and fixed before it breaks.

+For the SenseCAP K1100, reliable and real-time data is a must, so it is set to send telemetry at 2-minute intervals.

 > 💁 In this situation, you might consider having an edge device to process the telemetry first to reduce reliance on the Internet.